 The Mt.
-Mansfield Ski Club & Academy PG program is designed for athletes whose goal is to compete on an NCAA Division 1 ski team.
-For these athletes, an additional year of focused training and physical maturation can be the difference maker in getting accepted at their top choice school.
-Our program is designed to maximize time on snow with high volume, high intensity training.
+Mansfield Ski Club & Academy post-graduate program is designed for athletes whose goal is to race on an NCAA Division 1 ski team.
+This year of focused training and physical maturation increases the likelihood of an athlete’s acceptance to his/her top school.
+Our program maximizes time on snow with high volume, high intensity training.

 Consideration for admission to the program will be given to athletes who have completed high school, who have the ambition, and are reasonably qualified, to race on a collegiate ski team.
 We prefer that students have applied, been accepted, and deferred from at least one college or university (whether it is their first choice school or not) prior to enrolling in our PG program.
 PGs must be willing to assume a leadership role in our community, and serve as role models for all our student athletes.

 Our PG program is designed to prepare student athletes for independent living in college and beyond.
 To that end, PGs live off-campus, and are expected to be self-sufficient for most of their daily activities.
 An optional, limited meal plan is available through the Academy, and athletes will be assisted in preparing meals with support and advice in nutrition and meal preparation.
 Group housing may be available if there is a group of interested PGs, please contact us if your family is interested in this possibility.
 Costs associated with housing are subject to market rates, and not included in program tuition.

 On-snow training takes place in our world class race facilities at Stowe Mountain Resort.
 Our three dedicated venues, particularly Main Street, are well known as some of the best in the country, and provide the challenge needed for our PGs’ athletic development.
 Strength and conditioning are also a major focus of our athletic program.
 PGs have access to our gym year-round, and are supported by our full-time strength and conditioning coach.